S0vers/i18n-Nextjs-BoilerPlate/README.md

-# Next.js Boilerplate with i18n and Shadcn UI
+# Next.js Template with i18n and Shadcn UI

-This is a boilerplate project for Next.js applications that includes basic internationalization (i18n) support, shadcn UI components, and functionality to toggle between light and dark themes and different languages.
+This is a template project for Next.js applications that includes basic internationalization (i18n) support, shadcn UI components, and functionality to toggle between light and dark themes and different languages.
 It also includes an `OmitRTL` utility function to help control elements that should be omitted from RTL (right-to-left) rendering.

 ## Features

-- **Next.js**: The boilerplate is built on the [Next.js](https://nextjs.org/) React framework.
+- **Next.js**: The template is built on the [Next.js](https://nextjs.org/) React framework.
 - **i18n**: Basic internationalization support using the [next-intl](https://github.com/vinissimus/next-intl) library.
 - **Shadcn UI**: Includes the [shadcn UI](https://shadcn.com/) component library for a modern and accessible UI.
 - **Theme Toggling**: Ability to toggle between light and dark themes.